cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 }
 ```

-The only requirements are that the client _must_ encode `SignDocRaw` canonically
+The only requirements are that the client _must_ encode `SignDocRaw` itself canonically.
-itself.
  This means that:

 * all of the fields must be encoded in order
 * default values (i.e. empty/zero values) must be omitted